How do you make a good impression with new starters?

 Make time to check in with your new starter, to give them feedback on how things are going and of course it’s an opportunity for them to give their thoughts too.

-Let us know what you like when you're starting a new job?
+What do you like when you're starting a new job?
+Let us know!